-In ancient times the area was one of the cradles of wine culture (see also Mesopotamia).
-A part of it belonged to the Canaan of the Israelites described in the Bible.
+In ancient times, the area was one of the cradles of wine culture (see also under Mesopotamia).
+Part of it belonged to the Canaan of the Israelites described in the Bible.
 The northern part belonged to Phoenicia, which also included coastal sections of present-day Syria.
-Numerous Phoenician city-states developed in the core area on the Mediterranean coast and also far beyond.
-The most important in the present borders of Lebanon were Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda) and Tyros (Sur).
-The Phoenicians ruled here under temporarily strong influence of Egypt and Assyria from the 3rd millennium until the conquest by Alexander the Great (356-323 B.C.) in 330 B.C.
-According to excavations in Byblos, there was already a winegrowing culture here 5,000 years ago.
-In Baalbek (grch.
-Heliopolis), today's wine-growing centre of Lebanon in the Bekaa valley, stands the temple built in the 2nd century AD for the wine god Bacchus.
-Over the centuries, there has been an eventful history with constantly changing Christian and Islamic dominions.
+Numerous Phoenician city-states arose in the core area on the Mediterranean coast and also far beyond it.
+The most important within the present-day borders of Lebanon were Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda) and Tyros (Sur).
+The Phoenicians ruled here under the temporary strong influence of Egypt and Assyria from the 3rd millennium until the conquest by Alexander the Great (356-323 B.C.) in 330 B.C.
+According to excavations in Byblos, there was a viticultural culture here as early as 5,000 years ago.
+In Baalbek (Greek Heliopolis), today's wine-growing centre of Lebanon in the Bekaa Valley, stands the temple to the wine god Bacchus, built in the 2nd century AD.
+Over the centuries, there has been a turbulent history with constantly changing Christian and Islamic domains.